tandero/tandero.github.io/content/lifelonglearning.md

 #### Fiction

+* Fyodor Sologub - The Petty Demon
+* Joe Abercrombie - The Blade Itself, Before They Are Hanged
+* Norm Macdonald - Based on a True Story
 * Hugh Howey - Wool
 * Haruki Murakami - Hard-boiled Wonderland and the End of the World (second reading)
 * Cormac McCarthy - Blood Meridian
 * Umberto Eco - The Name of the Rose
 * Stendhal - The Charterhouse of Parma